nightblade9/SonicBoom/README.md

 ## Credits

-Special thanks to Mark Heath, the original author and maintainer of [NAudio](https://github.com/naudio/NAudio), and all the contributers.
+Special thanks to Mark Heath, the original author and maintainer of [NAudio](https://github.com/naudio/NAudio), and all the original and ongoing contributers.